readthedocs/sphinx-autoapi/docs/reference/config.rst

 	If this is ``False``, the default AutoAPI index page is not generated and you will need to include the generated documentation in a TOC tree entry yourself.

-.. confval:: autoapi_include_summaries

-	Default: ``False``

-	Whether include autosummary directives in generated module documentation.
-	This is a shortcut for needing to edit the templates yourself.

 .. confval:: autoapi_python_class_content